spiritedtechie/sensor-fun/sensor-devices/README.md

 I recommend the Sun Founder Sensor Kit V2 as the sensors are pre-manufactured with appropriate resistors etc. so you can just plug and play!

-Avoid using the LCD beyond debugging to reduce power usage.
+Exception for debugging, avoid using the LCD to reduce power usage.

 Arduino IDE Setup
 -----------------